aristanetworks/avd/ansible_collections/arista/avd/examples/dual-dc-l3ls/README.md

 7. `mlag_peer_ipv4_pool` defines the IP scope from which AVD assigns IPv4 addresses for the MLAG peer link interface VLAN4094.
 8. `mlag_peer_l3_ipv4_pool` defines the IP scope from which AVD assigns IPv4 addresses for the iBGP peering established between the two leaf switches via the SVI/IRB interface VLAN4093.
 9. `virtual_router_mac_address` defines the MAC address used for the anycast gateway on the various subnets.
 This is the MAC address connected endpoints will learn when ARPing for their default gateway.
-10. `spanning_tree_settings.priority` sets the spanning tree priority.
+10. `spanning_tree_priority` sets the spanning tree priority.
 Since spanning tree in an L3LS network is effectively only running locally on the switch, the same priority across all L3 leaf switches can be reused.
-11. `spanning_tree_settings.mode` defines the spanning tree mode.
+11. `spanning_tree_mode` defines the spanning tree mode.
 In this case, we are using MSTP, which is the default.
 However, other modes are supported should they be required, for example, for connectivity to legacy or third-party vendor environments.
 12. `node_groups` defines settings common to more than one node.
 For example, when exactly two nodes are part of a node group for leaf switches, AVD will, by default, automatically generate MLAG configuration.
 13. `bgp_as` is defined once since an MLAG pair shares a single BGP AS number.
 14. `evpn_gateway` configures the EVPN DC GW features that will be inherited by the children of this group, in this case, dc2-leaf2a and dc2-leaf2b. `evpn_l2` configures EVPN DC GW for EVPN type 2 routes (MAC-IP) while `evpn_l3` configures the GW for EVPN type 5 routes (IP-PREFIX).